aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/brownianflucpot/main.md

 $$\left. \frac{\partial p(x,t)}{\partial x} \right|_{x=-a} = \left. \frac{\partial p(x,t)}{\partial x} \right|_{x=a} = 0 $$ (11)

 This signifies that the slope of the probability function should be zero at both the boundaries.

-We must thus solve equation (1) with boundary conditions in (11) and an initial value described by (2)
+We must thus solve equation (1) with boundary conditions in (11) and an initial value described by (2).

+### Solution

+The easiest way to solve this is to assume a separation of variables for